bhupi87/emailAPI/README.md

 # Email API Application

+Problem Description : Create a RESTful API that accepts the necessary information and sends emails using email provider .
+Conifigure multiple email provider so that can support failover situation .

+## Approach :

+Using callback algorith to handle failover situation , also using CONFIG JS framwork to store email provider detail in json framwork and loading this data at run time during request .

 A simple app which send email notification , this api also contain simple UI to enter email id and mail content .
 Currently This api is using MailGun as primary provider and SendGrid and secondary .
 If MailGun server is down , api will switch to SendGrid server to send mail .